EliottClavier/T-NSA-700/readme.md

 ### Configuring Virtual Machines

 The names and IP addresses of the virtual machines are defined in a `vagrant/config.yml` file.
 You must create it.
 To do this :
-- In "vagrant" folder, rename `example.config.yml` in `config.yml`
+- In "vagrant" folder, use `example.config.yml` template to create a `config.yml` file
 - Open the file and complete the IP addresses of the virtual machines.
-- Indicate true to the `main_vm` parms to get a Vm with Ansible on it ( in the template, the VM called "terminal" has this option)
+- Indicate true to the `main_vm` parms to get a Vm with Ansible on it ( in the template, the VM called "terminal" has this option to true)

 ### Configuring Ansible secret

 ## vault_pass

 You must define a password in root_pass.txt.
 To do this :
-- In /ansible, rename the `example.vault_pass.txt` file to `vault_pass.txt`
+- In /ansible, use the `example.vault_pass.txt` template to create file to create a `vault_pass.txt` file
 - Write a password of your choice inside the file

 ## vault

 You must define parms in vault.yml To do this :
-- In /ansible, rename the `example.vault.yml` file to `vault.yml`
+- In /ansible, use the `example.vault.yml` template file to create a `vault.yml` file.
-- Define a configuration.
+- Define a configuration. (refer to comments in it or keys name)

 ### Starting a Virtual Machine